NYT: Obama's economic team already calculating VAT revenue

 President Barack Obama’s economic team is already calculating government revenues from a possible Value Added Tax (VAT), according to the New York Times.

 But since any Social Security plan would probably preserve benefits for those nearing retirement, it would not help the administration achieve its goal of reducing the deficit to 3 percent of gross domestic product, from 10 percent, within a decade.

 One way to reach that 3 percent goal, by the calculations of Mr. Obama’s economic team: a 5 percent value-added tax, which would generate enough revenue to simultaneously permit the reduction in corporate tax rates Republicans favor.

-President Barack Obama is now attempting to alter the terms of his central campaign promise – a pledge that families making less than $250,000 per year will not see “any form of tax increase”
+The reported VAT calculations may explain President Obama’s recent attempts to alter the terms of his central campaign promise – a promise that no family making less than $250,000 per year would see “any form of tax increase”.

 “And one thing we have not done is raise income taxes on families making less than $250,000.
 That’s another promise we’ve kept.”

 In a speech on the evening of April 15, Obama repeated the truncated promise:

 “And one thing we haven’t done is raise income taxes on families making less than $250,000 a year -- another promise that we kept.”

 In the interest of transparency, Americans for Tax Reform respectfully asks President Obama to immediately release the reported VAT calculations or deny such calculations exist.